hashicorp/nomad/website/source/docs/drivers/docker.html.md

   to customize this if you use a non-standard socket (http or another location).

+* `docker.auth_config` - Allows an operator to specify a json file which is in the dockercfg format containing authentication information for private registry.

 * `docker.tls.cert` - Path to the server's certificate file (`.pem`).
 Specify this along with `docker.tls.key` and `docker.tls.ca` to use a TLS client to connect to the docker daemon. `docker.endpoint` must also be specified or